solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 rewards.

-* commission - The commission taken by this VoteState for any rewards claimed by delegated accounts.
+* commission - The commission taken by this VoteState for any rewards claimed by staker's RewardState accounts.

+* lamports - The accumulated lamports from the commission.
+These do not count as stakes.

+* `authorized_voter_id` - Only this identity is authorized to submit votes.

 ### RewardState

+RewardState is the current delegation preference of the **staker**.
 RewardState contains the following state information:

 * lamports - The staked lamports.

-* `vote_state_id` - The address of the vote state instance the lamports are delegated to.
+* `vote_state_id` - The pubkey of the VoteState instance the lamports are delegated to.

 * `claimed_credits` - The total credits claimed over the lifetime of the